How To Handle An Unexpected Period At Work

 After you’ve addressed the immediate stressors of your period’s unexpected arrival, take the time to deal with the less obvious symptoms of menstruation.
 Are you starting to cramp up?
 You may want to consider some warm tea or over-the-counter pain relievers.
 Is there a dark room you can lie down in for a few minutes?
 The first day or two of menstruation can be exhausting and painful for many women, and starting your period when you’re unprepared can exacerbate feelings of anxiety or discomfort.
 The bottom line?
 Just make sure you’re addressing your needs, and talking to your doctor to understand your options.

-Don’t be Afraid to Call it
+Don’t be Afraid to Call It

 If you’re feeling unwell or uncomfortable for reasons pertaining to your period, don’t be afraid to talk to your manager about any flexible options that may be available.
 Your period can be a stressful occurrence on its own, without factoring in an unexpected or awkward arrival.
 If you’re feeling like the events are impacting your ability to focus and do your job, keep the lines of communication open!